aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 # Automating Event Validation Through Schema Discovery - CI CD Driven Solution

 > [!NOTE]
-> For background information on event validation and deployment instructions for this solution, see [parent README](../README.MD).
-This solution shares the same deployment as the parent Lambda driven solution, but has additional deployment configuration and testing steps.
+> For background information on event validation see the [parent directory](../README.md).
+This solution shares the same CloudFormation deployment as the Lambda driven solution, but has additional deployment configuration and testing steps.

 This CI CD driven solution to automating schema validation through API Gateway provides more control over the schema update process.
-The Lambda function does not apply the new schema directly to an API Gateway model.
-Instead, it uses a CI CD pipeline to retrieve new schemas from the EventBridge registry, apply them to API Gateway and run integration tests.
+In contrast to the Lambda driven solution, the Lambda function does not apply the new schema directly to an API Gateway model.
+Instead, it uses a CI CD pipeline to retrieve new schemas from the EventBridge Registry, applies them to API Gateway and runs integration tests.
 If tests fail, the newly applied schema will be rolled back to a previous version.
-This allows for additional testing and checks before schemas are promoted and enforced.
-The approach provides more control to the schema update process in exchange for some complexity.
+This allows for additional testing and checks before schemas are promoted and enforced for requests.

-The following solution uses a GitHub Actions workflow as shown in the diagram below.
+This implementation uses a GitHub Actions workflow, detailed below.
+The approach can be extended to your preferred CI CD platform.

 ![CI CD driven schema updater](../assets/CI_CD_Updater.png)
-<p style="text-align:center; font-style: italic"> Figure 1: Architecture that uses a CI CD pipeline to update API Gateway model when a new schema is detected in EventBridge </p>
+<p align="center"> Figure 1: Architecture using GitHub Actions workflow to update API Gateway model with latest schema</p>

 ## GitHub Actions Pipeline
 [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) is a CI CD platform that allows you to automate your build, test, and deployment pipeline.
 You will use GitHub Actions to demonstrate how to automatically update and rollback event schemas from Amazon EventBridge.
 This solution builds on the [Lambda Driven Schema Updater](https://github.com/aws-samples/serverless-samples/tree/main/apigw-eventbridge-schema-validation#lambda-driven-schema-updater), using a GitHub Actions workflow to check for new schema versions, update the API Gateway model, run integration tests and rollback the schema if tests are unsuccessful.

 You can find the YAML definition for the pipeline at .github/workflows/updateSchema.yml.
-This workflow is configured to run on Ubuntu Linux with a supported version of Node.js to run our schema update logic.
-Several environment variables are required to run effectively and are covered in more detail in the next section.
-The integration test step runs a specific test file, allowing you to configure one test per workflow run to more easily test different event stages.
+This workflow is configured to run on Ubuntu Linux with a supported version of Node.js to run the schema update logic.
+Environment variables are required to run effectively and are covered in more detail in the next section.
+The integration test step runs a specific test file, allowing you to configure one test per workflow execution to more easily test different event stages.
 Each integration test is labeled according to the event stage (i.e. stage1-integration.test.mjs) and stored under the \_\_tests__ directory.
 If an integration test fails, the current schema applied to API Gateway will be rolled back to the previous version.
 If tests pass, the newly applied schema version will remain.

 <!-- *********************************** TODO: Add visual here of the workflow